jiroh1/PythonPractice/README.md

 # Algorithm
-# For improving my python skill.
+### This repository is for improving my algorithm skills.